-You can find out more about Healthier Lancashire and South Cumbria here.
+You can find out the Lancashire and South Cumbria Integrated Care System here.

 Within each ICP there are a number of neighbourhoods – these are geographical areas across which groups of GP practices (primary care networks) and other health and care services work together to ensure joined up care tailored to the needs of their local populations.